scarf-sh/docs/docs/organization.md

-### CREATING AN ORGANIZATION
+### Creating an organization

 To create an organization, navigate to your Scarf dashboard.
 Clicking the username dropdown will bring a few new options:

-> Your dashboard
+- Your dashboard
-> Dashboards for each organization you belong to
+- Dashboards for each organization you belong to
-> Manage organizations
+- Manage organizations
-> Create an organization
+- Create an organization

 Here, you’ll want to click on “Create an organization”: